-The County concludes that the Reduced Intensity Alternative is environmentally superior to the Proposed Project but is less capable of achieving the full array of project objectives.
-The Reduced Intensity Alternative would not meet the objective of achieving a balance in housing densities consistent with a luxury resort.
-Specifically, the Applicant has submitted information indicating that they would expect price reductions for residential lots of at least 35% if they are unable to offer larger estate lots, and resort amenities, which are in turn supported by the scale of homes and resort units within the community;

-therefore the financial feasibility of this alternative may be reduced.
-However, the environmental effects would only be marginally reduced, and this alternative would not avoid the any of the significant and unavoidable impacts associated with the Proposed Project.
-Given that the Reduced Intensity Alternative only marginally lessens the Proposed Project's potentially significant and unavoidable impacts and does not avoid them, and given that the Reduced Intensity Alternative would result in significantly fewer economic benefits, the County finds that the Reduced Intensity Alternative does not warrant approval in lieu of the Proposed Project.
-Therefore, the County rejects the Reduced Intensity Alternative.
+The County concludes that the High Density Alternative would eliminate the significant and unavoidable aesthetics impact resulting from development of future phases, but would fail to eliminate all other significant and unavoidable impacts of the Project, would only marginally reduce other impacts, if at all, and also is less capable of achieving the full array of project objectives.
+The High Density Intensity Alternative would not meet the objective of achieving a balance in housing densities consistent with a luxury resort.
+Specifically, the Applicant has submitted information indicating that they would expect significant price reductions for residential lots of at least 35-75% if they are unable to offer larger estate lots, and resort amenities, which are in turn supported by the scale of homes and resort units within the community3; therefore the financial feasibility of this alternative may be reduced.
+As a result, the Alternative would not be able to meet the Project objectives regarding provision of amenities and services to the same degree as the Proposed Project, and would result in fewer economic benefits associated with an increase in residential population and associated property taxes and spending within the County.
+For each of these reasons, each of which is independently sufficient, the County finds that specific economic, legal, social, technological, or other considerations make infeasible Alternative C and that the High Density Alternative does not warrant approval in lieu of the Proposed Project.
+Therefore, the County rejects the High Density Alternative.

-&lt;sup>2 IMI Worldwide Properties, "Market Analysis of Ultra High Net Worth Resort Communities, Low-Density Development; December 5, 2019
+2 IMI Worldwide Properties, "Market Analysis of Ultra High Net Worth Resort Communities, Low-Density Development; July 8, 2020

-&lt;sup>3 IMI Worldwide Properties, "Market Analysis of Ultra High Net Worth Resort Communities, Low-Density Development; December 5, 2019
+3 IMI Worldwide Properties, "Market Analysis of Ultra High Net Worth Resort Communities, Low-Density Development; July 8, 2020